lorena lohr's photography explores america's sun-bleached south west

 Lorena Lohr's exhibition Ocean Sands opens at The Cob Gallery this evening.
 In the words of curator, Jessica Draper, the show will be "very much in the style of Lohr: subtle, simple, sexy."
 Lohr's photographs give us fleeting glances of South West America: a world perpetually frozen in the 70s, its décor both trashy and naïve, where shell shaped basin's are an endearing reminder of a Polly Pocket left out in the sun too long.
 The hollow promise of paradise in the name Ocean becomes nothing but an empty pipe-dream, yet by leaving enough space for dreaming it retains its magic.

-This is an exhibition undeniably by women, for women.
 The pastel colour palette, washed out tones and occasional flashes of red are like a well stocked knicker drawer, in all its intimacy, fragility and suggestiveness.
 Lohr shy's away from the word "vintage", which she aptly describes as too "chintzy" a word; rather she feels her images reflect on a slower world with fewer options and longer pauses.
 Her photographs often appear to capture an intermission: gaps in conversation, a moment waiting for someone to arrive or an interval of quiet thought.

 Tell us about your travels around America's South West and how this has influenced your work?